leospeidel/Colate/README.md

 - OpenSSL
 - lzma

+*On my cluster, I have to load modules CMake, GCC, and BCFtools to compile.<br/>
+*On a Mac, I installed CMake and openssl@1.1 using homebrew and updated paths in lines 24-29 of CMakeLists.txt.

 To compile from source use
 ```` bash
 cd build
 cmake ..
 make
 ````
-*On my cluster, I have to load modules CMake, GCC, and BCFtools to compile.

 Colate uses a modifed version of [htslib](https://github.com/samtools/htslib), which has been copied to ./include/vcf/.